-Simultaneously, the CO will inform the individual alleged to have engaged in the discriminatory or retaliatory conduct (hereinafter referred to as the "Respondent") that a complaint has been received.
+Simultaneously, the CO will inform the Respondent that a formal individual alleged to have engaged in the discriminatory or retaliatory conduct (hereinafter referred to as the "Respondent") that a complaint has been received.
 The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or administrative guidelines, including

-Policy 2260 - Non- Discrimination.
+Policy 2260 - Non- Discrimination and Access to Equal Educational Opportunity.
 The Respondent must also be informed of the opportunity to submit a written response to the complaint within five (5) business days.